All Products

 image

 4. Optional.
 By default, the rules apply to all HTTP (Layer 7) requests within your website.
-In the left-side navigation pane, choose TCP/UDP > Settings.
+In the navigation pane on the left, choose TCP/UDP > Settings.
 On the page that appears, click Create Application.
 On the Create Application page, turn on the IP Access Rules switch.
 This enables the IP access rule that you previously created to take effect for TCP/UDP (Layer 4 requests).
 By default, an IP access rule takes effect only for HTTP (Layer 7) requests.

 image